The largest forested area in the world, with an immense diversity in terms of flora and fauna – and a huge flood.

 The UNESCO World Heritage List includes several hundred properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.

 UNESCO’s World Heritage Centre’s short description of site no. 998:

 “The Central Amazon Conservation Complex makes up the largest protected area in the Amazon Basin (over 6 million hectares) and is one of the planet’s richest regions in terms of biodiversity.
 It also includes an important sample of varzea ecosystems, igapó forests, lakes and channels which take the form of a constantly evolving aquatic mosaic that is home to the largest array of electric fish in the world.
 The site protects key threatened species, including giant arapaima fish, the Amazonian manatee, the black caiman and two species of river dolphin. ”

 I visited the Amazon way back in 1987 as part of a South American journey.
-My diary notes have not yet been transferred to a blogging format, but here is an excerpt of what I wrote in a letter to my family:
+Here is an excerpt of what I wrote in a letter to my family: